What’s The Best Time to Fish For Flathead Catfish?

 Once you find these spots your good to go.
 You just need to start effectively hitting your mark with an irresistible bait and placement and you can catch flathead catfish all year around, any season, rain or shine or even during the next thunderstorm.

-So How do we Locate Flathead Catfish?
+How do You Locate Flathead Catfish?

-Well two options are really the easiest if you ask me.
+How do You locate Flathead Catfish?
 You can start with some fish finding technology and sonar/depth finding technology.
 This isn’t only going to allow you find structure and detailed information but will allow you too see water depths and most of the information needed to effectively find where the catfish are “laying around”.

 Okay, so back to the idea that you may not want to use any of the new and improved electronics.
 We already know they are going to be in the high dense snag areas with heavy brush, so you can start just by actively seeking out areas with tree overhangs or that appear to be littered with high cover.